jfayre/Talking-Flight-Monitor-Legacy/README.md

 * Sonification of flight director to aide in manual flight
 * Reads SimConnect message windows, such as the ones displayed by GSX and Pro ATC/x
 * reads Radar Contact ATC menus
-* allows control of the aircraft autopilot through a simple interace
+* allows control of the aircraft autopilot through a simple interface
 * provides many hotkeys for querying aircraft instruments on demand
+* experimental support for aircraft from A2A Simulations

 ## Requirements
 In order to use this software, you will need either [Microsoft Flight Simulator X](https://store.steampowered.com/app/314160/Microsoft_Flight_Simulator_X_Steam_Edition/), or [Lockheed Martin Prepar3d](https://www.prepar3d.com/).